Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 Many JavaScript style guides and linters recommend against the use of `for...in`, because it iterates over the entire prototype chain which is rarely what one wants, and may be a confusion with the more widely-used `for...of` loop. `for...in` is most practically used for debugging purposes, being an easy way to check the properties of an object (by outputting to the console or otherwise).
 In situations where objects are used as ad hoc key-value pairs, `for...in` allows you check if any of those keys hold a particular value.

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://typescript-eslint.io/rules/prefer-for-of/>

 ## Prefer using `filter`, `map`, `reduce`, etc. but not `forEach`